Par4All/par4all/examples/P4A/Jacobi/README.txt

 For the OpenCL parallel execution on nVidia GPU:

-  make opencl : parallelize the code to OpenCL sources: the host program source hyantes-static-99.p4a.c and the kernel program source p4a_wrapper_run.cl
+  make opencl : parallelize the code to OpenCL sources: the host program source *.p4a.c and the kernel program source *.cl

   make run_opencl : build first if needed, then run the OpenCL parallel program